King Hezekiah, the messenger of mercy

 As Hezekiah grew older, he discovered that he was terminally ill and prayed earnestly to God to be saved from death.
 In response, the prophet Isaiah told him that God had heard his prayer and had added fifteen years to his life.
 Isaiah then said that after three days, he would recover and be able to visit the temple.
 This was mirrored in the later resurrection of Christ on the third day (1 Corinthians 15:3-4).

-This stained glass image of King Hezekiah belongs to the grand Rose Window of St Catherine’s, West Drayton.
-The Rose Window is based on the Jesse Tree theme and therefore features various kings and prophets.
-Dating to the light 19th century, it was designed by Lavers & Westlake.
-This pane features Hezekiah, who is portrayed as an elderly king.
+This stained glass image of King Hezekiah belongs to the Jesse Tree window of St Giles, in Cheadle.
+The whole East Window is based on the Jesse Tree theme and therefore features various ancestors of Christ.
+Dating to 1845, it was designed by A.W.N.
+Pugin and produced by William Wailes.
+This pane features Hezekiah, holding the symbols of his kingship (a sceptre and royal orb).
 He is referred to by his Latin name, Ezekias.